shady48765/CppAssignment/A1/bug-report.md

 In this code does not distance variable is not declared.

 3. What misunderstanding of C++ concepts lead you to this incorrect code?
-This code really very big.
+This mistake is really very silly.
 Due to this i got 2 errors and 71 warnings.
 Errors show overload function with no contextual information.

 4. How to correct the bug?
 it takes very time to got the mistake.
 On checking twice i get to know that i had not declared the distance variable.